notacodebro/LTRMPL-1201/task1/task1.md

 # Configure OSPF for the Underlay

- The routers in the network have IP connectivity established between each other, but no routing protocols.
-Since we will be using Segment Routing, we need to use a routing protocol that has been **extended** to support SR. OSPF and IS-IS have these extensions.
-In this task you will configure OSPF between all transport network routers, add Segment Routing and validate all configurations through various **show** commands.
+ The routers in the network have IP connectivity established between each other already, but no routing protocols configured.
+Since we will be using Segment Routing, we need to use a routing protocol that has been **extended** to support SR. OSPF and IS-IS have these extensions in the form of TLV's.
+In this task you will configure OSPF between all transport network routers, enable Segment Routing and validate all configurations through various **show** commands.

 ```
 The transport network consists of four routers: